 Background

-McGill Global Health Outreach Projects provide opportunities for McGill undergraduate and graduate students to learn about global health through a variety of media, journalism and publishing initiatives.
-Selected students will lead McGill Global Health Programs (GHP) publications: The McGill Journal of Global Health and McGill Perspectives on Global Health.
-Selected students will receive funding and will benefit from a variety of training and networking opportunities organized by GHP throughout the academic year, including GHP’s annual Global Health Night and others.
-Each student's work is carried out under the mentorship and supervision of GHP.
+McGill Global Health Outreach Projects offer opportunities for McGill undergraduate and graduate students to learn about global health through various media, journalism and publishing initiatives.
+Selected students will have the chance to lead publications within McGill Global Health Programs (GHP) - including the McGill Journal of Global Health and the McGill Perspectives on Global Health blog.
+Selected individuals will receive funding and will access a variety of training and networking opportunities organized by GHP throughout the academic year, including GHP’s annual Global Health Night and other opportunities.

 Key Dates